nismod/open-gira/README.md

 snakemake --cores 8
 ```

-Individual configuration parameters can be overriden from the command
+Individual configuration parameters can be overridden from the command
 line, for instance

 ```
-snakemake --cores 1 --config dataset=tanzania-latest data_dir=osm-data
+snakemake --cores 1 --config output_dir=output slice_count=8
 ```

-It is often useful to maintain several configuration files.
+It may be useful to maintain several configuration files.
 You can
 specify a configuration to be used in place of the default
 `config/config.yml` like so

 ```
 snakemake --cores 8 --configfile config/my_other_config.yml
 ```

+Note that pathways in the config file are always relative to the open-gira
+project root, not the location of the config file.

 ## Step-by-step description of the pipeline